boosh/django_recurring/docs/admin.rst

    :alt: Timezones image
    :align: center

-Enter all times in the main widget in the local time in your selected timezone.
+Enter all times in the main widget in your selected timezone's local time.

 iCal
 ------